Salesforce API Landscape

 Composite API

-Combines multiple API operations into a single HTTP request, reducing round trips.
+Packs multiple API operations into a single HTTP request, cutting round trips.
 Three variants serve different needs.

 Variants